-The French Embassy and the French Institute of Lebanon with makesense are launching the Omdi أمضي program to support young citizen-based initiatives and startups that are solving a local challenge in Lebanon.
+The French Embassy and the French Institute of Lebanon with makesense launched the Omdi أمضي program to support young citizen-based initiatives and startups that are solving a local challenge in Lebanon.

 The mission of Green Track is to educate the Lebanese people about sorting at source by raising awareness, collecting and re-sorting of the waste, and selling the collected recyclables to industrial companies who use them as raw material for their operation.

 Omdi is supporting Live Love Recycle in partnership with Green Track, Plastc Lab and Tripulley to offer a free recycling service to Tripoli inhabitants.

 Buildits was created by two engineers who felt they never had a chance to put their learnings into practice when they were young.
 This educational STEM product encourage youth to learn by doing while developing their soft skills (problem-solving, team-building, planning, etc).

 Tri-Pulley is an initiative that is trying to “pulley” vulnerable families in Tripoli and those affected by the Beirut explosion by matching unemployed skilled individuals to other vulnerable families

 Dawrati is an initiative seeking to fight period poverty in Lebanon throughout monthly menstruation kits all while ending the stigma that surrounds period by conducting awareness sessions to girls who are about to have their period, and introducing sustainable solutions such as the menstrual cup.